-- Non-traumatic – A benign or malignant tumor on or near the coccyx can generate constant or occasional pain.
+- Non-traumatic – Tumors located on or near the coccyx can cause non-traumatic pain.
+This pain can be either constant or occasional.